linien-org/linien/README.rst

 LINIEN
 ======

-Spectroscopy locking of lasers using RedPitaya that just works.
+Spectroscopy locking of lasers using RedPitaya (STEMlab 125-14) that just works.
 Linien aims to follow the UNIX philosophy of doing one thing very well.
 It is built with Python and `Migen <https://github.com/m-labs/migen>`_ and is based on `RED PID <https://github.com/quartiq/redpid>`_.